The Problem

 Fragmented Knowledge.
 This is perhaps the least understood driver, and the one the Codex exists to address.

 The opening pages described the Codex as a synthesis, the integration of scattered tools into a coherent framework.
 But Fragmented Knowledge is more than an inconvenience the Codex resolves.
 It is an active driver of civilizational failure.
-It explains why the pattern persists despite everything humanity has learned.
+It explains why the drift persists despite everything humanity has learned.

-The tools to interrupt the pattern exist.
+The tools to resist the drift exist.
 They are extraordinary.
 Philosophers have refined methods of honest inquiry that can immunize a person against their own distortions.
 Scientists have mapped the dynamics of complex systems with enough precision to predict where institutions will fail.
 Game theorists have revealed the mathematics of cooperation, showing exactly why trust is fragile and what makes it strong.
 Cognitive scientists have catalogued the biases that make our evolved hardware betray us, and built techniques to counteract them.
 Researchers are actively working on the alignment of artificial intelligence.

 But these tools exist in silos.
 They speak different languages.
 They inhabit different academic departments, different intellectual communities, different cultures of practice.
 The philosopher does not read the game theorist.
 The systems thinker does not study cognitive bias.
 The alignment researcher models artificial minds while the tools for coordinating people remain scattered across a dozen disciplines that have never been integrated.